 If you’re tired of wrestling with contact cleansing, or constantly looking for your glasses, you may be considering LASIK eye surgery.
 Here’s everything you need to know.

-According to the FDA, LASIK stands for Laser-Assisted In Situ Keratomileusis.
-The refractive surgery works by reshaping the cornea so light can properly enter the eye and be focused by the retina for improved vision.
+LASIK is an abbreviation for Laser-Assisted In Situ Keratomileusis and works by reshaping the cornea so light can properly enter the eye and be focused by the retina for improved vision.
 LASIK is the most commonly performed procedure for nearsightedness (myopia), farsightedness (hyperopia), and astigmatism.
 Doctors across the U.S. perform 600,000 LASIK procedures each year.

 To ensure the patient feels no discomfort during the procedure, the eye is numbed with eyedrops containing an anaesthetic solution.
 While there is no pain involved, some patients report experiencing slight pressure.
 The entire procedure takes roughly 15 minutes for both eyes.